Visas and immigration

 The Home Office is changing the way visas are issued to Tier 4 Students and their Dependants.
 Previously, Tier 4 visas issued outside the UK were valid for the total length of a student's study programme plus an additional 1, 2 or 4 month period based on the programme length and level.
 During the period from March to July 2015 the Home Office plans to change this so that when your visa is granted in your home country, initially only a short term Entry Clearance vignette will be issued in your passport.
-This will be issued for use to travel up to 30 days before the course start date on your CAS letter.
-If the date when your visa is granted is less than 30 days before your course start date, then the 30 day validity will start from the date your visa is granted.
+This will be issued for use to travel up to 30 days before the course start date on your CAS letter, or seven days before your intended travel date as stated on your entry clearance application form (whichever is later).
 You must travel to the UK within the validity of this vignette.

-After using this short-term visa to enter the UK, you will then have to collect your Biometric Identity Document or 'BID' upon arrival in the UK.
-The BID will be issued in the form of a secure biometric card, and will cover the full visa length appropriate to your study programme including any additional time.
+After using this short-term visa to enter the UK, you will then have to collect your long term visa card (BRP) upon arrival in the UK.
+The BRP will cover the full visa length appropriate to your programme of study including any additional time.

 You can either collect your BRP from a Post Office or directly from the Edinburgh Campus (If you are studying in Scotland).
 If you would like to collect it from the Edinburgh Campus then you will need to enter the Heriot Watt ACL code when you reach the ‘BRP Collection Location’ page of the online application form.
 The code to enter is 2HE332.
 If you do not wish to collect your visa from us, you can enter the Post Code for the University, which is EH14 4AS or the Post Code for your accommodation.
 Entering either of these will lead to your BRP card being delivered to a local Post Office Branch which may not be close to campus.
 We therefore recommend the use of the ACL code when making your visa application.